cjdbarlow/Part-One/pain.md

   * **Myelinated**
   * Conduct sharp pain at up to 40m.s<sup>-1</sup>
   * Mediate initial reflex responses to acute pain
-  * Synapse in laminae I in the DRG
+  * Synapse in laminae I in the dorsal horn
   Substance P is the neurotransmitter at the NK1 receptor.
 * C fibres:
   * **<2μm** diameter
   * **Unmyelinated**
   * Conduct dull pain at 2m.s<sup>-1</sup>
-  * Synapse in laminae II in the DRG
+  * Synapse in laminae II in the dorsal horn
   Substance P is the neurotransmitter at the NK1 receptor.